steveking-gh/steveking-gh.github.io/_posts/2021-04-25-writing_a_dsl_in_rust_part_3.markdown

 ## The Fuzzer Found a Crash!

-When the fuzz tester finds a crash, you'll see the path the responsible source file.
+When the fuzz tester finds a crash, you'll see the path to the responsible source file.
 Helpfully, the fuzzer provides the exact command line to reduce the failing input to a minimum example.
 I generally always run this extra step and then do further minimization by hand.

 __DO NOT JUST FIX YOUR BUG!__  Instead, copy the failing input to your tests directory as a corresponding integration test!
 At the time of writing, Brink has 18 such cases, starting from fuzz_found_1.brink on up.
 For example, here's `fuzz_found_15.brink`: